deutsch | français | español

 There are no known cases in which RWE security guards or police officers had to experience similar violence from activists as it occurs vice versa all the time.

 I do not want to depict ourselves as victims.
 In most cases, we know what we were getting into.
-It is more about acknowledging, that many of us are paying a high price.
+It is more about acknowledging, that many of us are paying a high price. - Publicly known cases in which police lied, do not prevent the press to take their information unchecked.

 In most cases, the press (KStA, Express, WDR, RTL) only takes the press releases from RWE or the police, who for their part takes unchecked information from the RWE security service.
 Our press releases are often simply ignored.